I've always embraced technology from a young age.

 I don't point out my disability.

-Most people find out when I'm changing out my battery when it's died when I tell them I can't understand what is said.
+Most people find out I can't hear when I'm changing out my battery after it's died, or when I tell them I can't understand what is said.

 Many times in life I've ignored condescending looks seemingly questioning me for not listening, or paying attention.

-Disgusted looks after a "dumb question" I ask that had already been talked about or asking too many times for clarification to be 100% sure what I understand what's being said to me.
+I'm used to disgusted looks after I ask a "dumb question" if it's been talked about already.
+Or for asking "what?" too many times for clarification, to be 100% sure that I understand what's being said to me.

 I clarify because I get confused easily.
-Once I understand, I'm solid.
+Once I understand things, I'm solid.

 Being hard of hearing is like playing the game "telephone" with everyone you ever talk to - all the time.